lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 **Authorization model:** `HashConsensus` and the report processors (`AccountingOracle`, `ValidatorsExitBusOracle`, and CSM's `CSFeeOracle`) check `msg.sender` against the registered oracle committee member set.
 After migration, `msg.sender` is the `DelegationContract` address, which governance must have registered as the committee member.

 **Daemon configuration:** `DELEGATION_CONTRACT_ADDRESS` environment variable.
 When set, oracle contract calls are sent through `DelegationContract.execute()` from the delegate key.
-There are no startup checks: on every cycle the daemon's `SignerModule` picks the configured key that matches `getDelegate()` of the `DelegationContract` registered in `HashConsensus`.
-If no key matches (for example, during a rotation cooldown), the daemon runs the cycle in dry mode and retries on the next one.
+There are no startup checks: on every cycle the daemon's `SignerModule` picks the configured key that matches `getDelegate()`.
+If no key matches, the daemon runs the cycle in dry mode and retries on the next one.

 **Transitional behavior:** When `DELEGATION_CONTRACT_ADDRESS` is unset, calls are sent directly from the hot key EOA as before.
 This path exists for development, for the migration window, and as a long-term fallback.